Algebraic Cobordism and \'Etale Cohomology: Some e tale connectivity results

 witnesses an $\et$-localization.
 We first claim that for any $n \geq 0$ the map on homotopy sheaves: is an isomorphism.
 On homotopy presheaves, choose $i \gg 0$ such that: which we can by the assumption on the connectivity of $\fib_i(\E).$ Therefore, by the Milnor $\lim$-$\lim^{1}$-sequence we have isomorphisms:

 for all $i \gg 0$.
 Having this, we obtain the isomorphisms:

-Here, the first two isomorphisms are due to~\eqref{eqn:lim-pi}, and the third isomorphism is due to the fact that \'{e}tale sheafification does not change stalks.
+Here, the first two isomorphisms are due to~\eqref{eqn:lim-pi}, and the third isomorphism is due to the fact that \'{e}tale sheafification does not change stalks \footnote{To see this: note that, by the finiteness assumption on cohomological dimension, we have that Postnikov and hypercompletion coincide \cite{clausen-mathew}*{Proposition 2.10}.
+As explained in \cite{clausen-mathew}*{Construction 2.25}, we can use the Godement resolution in order to compute Postnikov sheafification.
+Therefore we consider the map $\E/\ell^{\nu} \rightarrow L_{\et}\E/\ell^{\nu}$ and restrict it to a strictly henselian local ring.
+Since any strictly henselian local ring does not have any nontrivial \'etale cover, the Godement resolution is trivial and we the map $\E/\ell^{\nu} \rightarrow L_{\et}\E/\ell^{\nu}$ induces an isomorphism on homotopy groups since the Godement resolution commutes with homotopy groups \cite{aktec}*{(1.26)}. }.
 Now the descent spectral sequence:

 which is strongly convergent due to the cohomological dimension assumption, shows that the map $\E/\ell^{\nu} \rightarrow \lim \LL_{\et}\E_i/\ell^{\nu}$ is an $\et$-localization, as desired. \end{proof}